 You Need an Experienced Atlanta DUI Attorney

-Attorney Richard S. Lawson has been practicing DUI law for 20 years.
+Attorney Richard S. Lawson has been practicing DUI law for over 20 years.
 In recent times, our firm has seen more DUI-drug arrests than ever before.
 There is an increased frequency of individuals that require medication for a variety of conditions to address mental, emotional, and physical health.
 Often times, these individuals are unaware that getting behind the wheel after taking their medications can lead to DUI charges.

 While there has been a shrinking pool of drivers impaired by alcohol, DUI-drug arrests have actually increased.
 At our firm, we have found that individuals often never realize that their actions could land them behind bars or up against such serious criminal charges.
 That is why we are here to help.